 In this context, major urban transformation projects have been implemented in other cities and districts, particularly in cities with intense population such as Ankara, Istanbul, İzmir, Bursa, Denizli, Erzurum, Erzincan, Gaziantep, Trabzon.

-With this model, areas are developed by the Administration where slum clearance is made/to be made by the local managements, and project-based solution suggestions and implementations are implemented after acquisition by the concerned municipality of the proprietorship of the area vatandaşların da katılımı ile in cooperation with the local governments within the scope of relevant laws.
-Because Urban Renewal Projects require comprehensive study as they include direct participation of the public.
+With the urban transformation model, areas are developed by the Administration where slum clearance is made/to be made by the local managements, and project-based solution suggestions and implementations are implemented after acquisition by the concerned municipality of the proprietorship of the area in cooperation with the local governments within the scope of relevant laws.

-In these projects, it is the main target to rehabilitate the slum, shanty settlement and bedraggled regions of the city by way of most efficient use of the public resources while simultaneously trying to keep the satisfaction of the proprietor citizens and other city dwellers at a maximum.
+In urban renewal projects, it is the main target to rehabilitate the slum, shanty settlement and bedraggled regions of the city by way of most efficient use of the public resources while simultaneously trying to keep the satisfaction of the proprietor citizens and other city dwellers at a maximum.

 With the "Law on Transformation of Places under Disaster Risk" numbered 6306 that took effect during the time of office of 61st Turkish Government for the purpose of demolition of unpermitted/risky buildings with inadequate earthquake-resistant design, material resistance and construction and of restoration of old buildings, urban transformation works spread throughout Turkey and TOKİ's duties reached a significant position with entities responsible at implementation level.
 On legalization of the relevant legislation, comprehensive urban transformation projects were started throughout Turkey with a new era in urban transformation.